Rayerdyne/master-thesis/data-generation/README.md

 - `reference.py` runs the reference simulation and writes necessary info to `$SIMULATION_FOLDER/reference-info.json`
 - `sampling.py` runs the LHS, and scales it to the input ranges, and prepares the GAMS file for the simulation
 - `read_results.py` fetches the outputs of the GAMS run.
 If called with no arguments, fetches all the results from each simulation, if called with `--single folder` only fetches the results in that folder.

+In Dispa-SET, the `dispaset/__init__.py` file has been edited so that the logging only uses the console output (further redirected through a file via SLURM).
+The log file is named based on time, and therefore mutliple runs may try to write to the same file at once.

 ### Scripts
 - `main.sh` sbatch-able script that prepares terrain for running simulations, configured in `config.py`.
 After executing it, you have to submit the actual simulation jobs with `launch-job-series.sh`